mpate154/CS546_group16_finalProject/README.md

 **Notes
 - The "month" input on the income and transaction pages are only supported by chrome and microsoft edge, not safari and firefox.
+- descriptions are optional so if you dont put it any it won't throw an error